grant-otto/echoboat_ud_project11/README.md

     source devel/setup.bash
     roslaunch echoboat_ud_project11 echo_robot.launch

 Now, Project11 (headless robot) will launch on boot.
+To access the tmux terminal, open a normal terminal and run:

+    tmux attach-session -t project11

+If this doesn't work, verify that the session is running using:

+    tmux ls

 ### Operator Machine Installation Guide